Favourited 396 times

 In our Family we normally have round table evening charts during evening meals as we get the day’s reports from volunteers and asses the situations to help decide on the following day’s Learning activities.

-Rising above Lake Victoria on the outskirts of Kenya, Mfangano Island is home to nearly 50,000 people.
+Rising above Lake Victoria, Mfangano and sister Islands are situated near the borders of the three main East Africa countries of Kenya, Uganda and Tanzania that share the mass waters of Lake Victoria.
+On the outskirts of Kenya, Mfangano Island is home to nearly 50,000 people.
 Most are large families of subsistence farmers and fishermen, with incomes of less than $200 per month.
 The Island is rich in fresh water and fertile soil, and Mfanganians are brilliantly resourceful, but infrastructure remains severely limited.

 Most families have no running water and limited electricity, from the two generators which power the entire Island.
 Fresh water Lake Victoria is used for drinking, fishing, bathing, washing clothes and dishes, and watering crops.
 Very few have indoor plumbing, instead with outdoor latrines.
 The dirt road which circles the Islands becomes impassable whenever it rains, and the island is only reachable by boat, Water Bus and Ferry, making health care and other resources frequently inaccessible.
 Mfanganians remain positive despite these barriers and work endlessly hard but sometimes this isn't enough.